bmironov/architecture-sprint-3-extra/README.md

 Kafka topic.
 Then separate application in ```src/telemetry.lights``` will be simple Kafka condumer that has only one purpose - receive messages from topic and save them into PostgreSQL.
-At this point our ```docker-compose.yaml``` has 2 databases (one for HAVA, one for Lighting) and 3 applications (HVAC "monolith", Lighting microservice, Lighting telemetry consumer).
+At this point our ```docker-compose.yaml``` has 2 databases (one for HVAC, one for Lighting) and 3 applications (HVAC "monolith", Lighting microservice, Lighting telemetry consumer).

 ### Auto topic creation